 70. Stories from the City, Stories from the Sea (2000) - PJ Harvey

-Though it was recorded in the U.K., Stories from the City, Stories from the Sea was written in both New York City as well as Paris and acts as PJ Harvey's love letter to the Big Apple.
+Though it was recorded in the U.K., Stories from the City, Stories from the Sea was written in both New York City as well as Paris, acting as PJ Harvey's love letter to the Big Apple.
 It was also a reactionary record to her previous work which went for more of a dank and dark vibe.
-Stories is PJ Harvey's deliberate "pop" album, full of lush melodies, clean production, and positive lyrics.
-At least comparatively.
-"Good Fortune", "We Float", "A Place Called Home", and "You Said Something" are the prettiest moments Harvey's ever had on record, but there's some melancholy still to be found in the Thom Yorke duet "This Miss We're In" and "The Whores Hustle and the Hustlers Whore".
-And then "This Is Love" is just straight-up a song about doing it in the bathroom.
-Gotta have one of those.
+Stories is PJ Harvey's deliberate "pop" album, full of lush melodies, clean production, and positive lyrics, at least comparatively.
+"Good Fortune", "We Float", "A Place Called Home", and "You Said Something" are the prettiest moments that Harvey has had on record, but there is some melancholy still to be found in the Thom Yorke duet "This Miss We're In" and "The Whores Hustle and the Hustlers Whore".
+Then "This Is Love" is just a straight-up song about doing it in the bathroom, because you gotta have one of those.

 69. My Aim Is True (1977) - Elvis Costello

-As I've previously stated, Elvis Costello's sound and rhythm section definitely improved immediately following his debut My Aim Is True.
-But far as a collection of songs goes, he peaked straight-away. "(The Angels Wanna Wear My) Red Shoes", "Alison", "Pay It Back", and "Miracle Man" are jangly, pub-pop tunes that bite with a bit of the punk attitude of the day, but in some ways the less than polished production helps My Aim achieve it's goal.
-It was recorded in a studio owned by former Crazy World of Arthur Brown associates Peter Ker and Mike Finesilver with Nick Lowe producing quickly, cheaply, and exclusively during night sessions while Declan MacManus was still working his day job.
-But after the success of the "Less Than Zero" and "Alison" singles, the now Mr. Costello had proven himself as arguably the finest songwriter of the new wave.
+As I have previously stated, Elvis Costello's sound and rhythm section improved immediately following his debut My Aim Is True.
+Yet as far as a collection of songs goes, he peaked straight-away. "(The Angels Wanna Wear My) Red Shoes", "Alison", "Pay It Back", and "Miracle Man" are jangly pub-pop tunes that bite with the punk attitude of the day, and in some ways, the less than polished production helps My Aim achieve its goal.
+It was recorded in a studio owned by former Crazy World of Arthur Brown associates Peter Ker and Mike Finesilver, with Nick Lowe producing quickly, cheaply, and exclusively during night sessions while Declan MacManus/Elvis was still working his day job.
+Yet after the success of the "Less Than Zero" and "Alison" singles, the now Mr. Costello had proven himself as arguably the finest songwriter of the new wave.

 68. Music for the Jilted Generation (1994) - The Prodigy

 Liam Howlett's answer to the Criminal Justice and Public Order Act that was passed in Great Brittan to shut-down raves partially inspired the second and best Prodigy album Music for the Jilted Generation.
 At least "Their Law" leaves us to believe so.
-But being an electronica album, lyrics are hardly a-plenty on here.
-What is is the best big beat music on earth.
-Each listen reveals more strengths and at seventy-eight minutes long, it's far too short.
-Howlett's knack for layering countless hooks on top of heavy as fuck rave beats is probably unparalleled and the music does nearly all the talking on Jilted.
-"Voodoo People", "No Good (Start the Dance)", "Poison", and all three parts to the closing "Narcotic Suite" could play on an endless loop and it'd never grate on me.
-Even if I'm just sitting peacefully at home, miles away from a rave while playing them.
+Being an electronica album, lyrics are hardly a-plenty on here.
+What is though is the best big beat music on earth.
+Each listen reveals more strengths and at seventy-eight minutes long, it is still too short.
+Howlett's knack for layering countless hooks on top of heavy as fuck rave beats is probably unparalleled, and the music does nearly all of the talking.
+"Voodoo People", "No Good (Start the Dance)", "Poison", and all three parts to the closing "Narcotic Suite" could play on an endless loop and it would never grate on me.
+Even if I am just sitting peacefully at home, miles away from a rave while playing them.

 67. Paul Stanley (1978) - Kiss

-I've defended my ranking of Paul Stanley's first solo album to be the best Kiss album elsewhere on this blog so no surprises, (or apologies), to the Kiss fans reading this now.
-But to reiterate, it makes logical sense that an album with nobody elses songs or voices invited to the party but the Starchild's would be a best case scenario.
-Paul was and has always been the band's strongest writer and vocalist and for nine songs straight, he basically proves that he could've went solo any time he wished and still would've made Kiss music.
-"Wouldn't You Like to Know Me" and "It's Alright" are the best things here, but you can't leave out "Tonight You Belong to Me" or "Take Me Away (Together As One)" either.
-Or "Love In Chains", "Goodbye", or the vagina melting "Hold Me, Touch Me (Think of Me When We're Apart)".
+I have defended my ranking of Paul Stanley's first solo album to be the best Kiss album elsewhere on this blog, so no surprises, (or apologies), to the Kiss fans reading this now.
+To reiterate, it makes logical sense that an album with nobody else's songs or voices invited to the party except the Starchild's would be a best case scenario.
+Paul was and has always been both the band's strongest writer and vocalist, and for nine songs straight, he proves that he could have went solo any time that he wished and still would have made killer Kiss music.
+"Wouldn't You Like to Know Me" and "It's Alright" are the best things here, but you cannot leave out "Tonight You Belong to Me" or "Take Me Away (Together As One)" either, or "Love In Chains", "Goodbye", or the sap-fest "Hold Me, Touch Me (Think of Me When We're Apart)".
 Which you might notice is practically every song.
 Paul Stanley for President!

 66. Grace (1994) - Jeff Buckley

 This stands as the only album with three entries on it that I put in my own 100 favorite songs list for this blog.
 Those being the Leonard Cohen "Hallelujah" cover, the musical standard "Lilac Wine", and Buckley's own "Lover, You Should've Come Over", the later my single favorite song ever written.
 "Hallelujah" remains Jeff Buckley's most celebrated and easily one of the most successful moments of another artist making someone else's song their own.
-"Lover", "Last Goodbye", and the title track all prove that Buckley had more than just a god-like voice, a voice that's showcased glowingly on all of Grace.
-Produced by the very busy Andy Wallace and featuring an excellent band to boot, this is the only complete vision Buckley got to release in his lifetime and we can only endlessly wonder if he ever could've topped it.
+"Lover", "Last Goodbye", and the title track all prove that Buckley had more than just a god-like voice, a voice that ius showcased glowingly on all of Grace.
+Produced by the busy Andy Wallace and featuring an excellent band to boot, this is the only complete vision which Buckley got to release in his lifetime, and we can only wonder if he ever could have topped it.

 65. Rumors (1977) - Fleetwood Mac

 It makes some sense that the ultimate break-up album would be made by not one but multiple bandmembers ending their respective relationships with each other all at once.
 During the making of Rumors, Lindsey Buckingham and Stevie Nicks were on the outs, (in part or not since she was fooling around with drummer Mick Fleetwood at the time), and the married John McVie and Christine McVie were also to be no more.
-All this on top of the usual rockstar shenanigans of drugs and drink flowing freely made the making of the band's masterpiece a soap opera.
-But both in spite of and because of the inner turmoil, this record connected with nearly every record buyer on earth.
-Even the songs that weren't hits were hits, the best of 'em being Buckingham's opener "Second Hand News" and McVie's lovely "Songbird".
+All of this on top of the usual rockstar shenanigans of drugs and drink flowing freely made the making of the band's masterpiece a soap opera.
+Yet in spite of and because of the inner turmoil, this record connected with nearly every record buyer on earth.
+Even the songs that were not hits were hits, the best of them being Buckingham's opener "Second Hand News" and McVie's lovely "Songbird".

 64. Killer (1971) - Alice Cooper

-After Love It to Death brought them into the public eye but before they became the arena filling shock-rock act to rival all others soon afterwards, the Alice Cooper band dropped their forth album Killer which I've always considered their peak in album form.
-It's a continuation of Love It with Bob Ezrin still collaborating with the band and some increasingly ambitious pieces coming out of it.
-"Dead Babies" and the title track provide a spooky, closing medley, but the best Alice Cooper song ever is the garage prog epic "Halo of Flies", which boasts a ridiculously good, linear arrangement.
-The presumably-about-Jim-Morrison "Desperado" was one of their few successful ballads and "You Drive Me Nervous", "Yeah, Yeah, Yeah", and "Under My Wheels" still proved they were in the hard rock camp and better than most at it.
+After Love It to Death brought them into the public eye but before they became the arena filling shock-rock act to rival all others, the Alice Cooper band dropped their forth album Killer which I have always considered their peak.
+It is a continuation of the proceeding Love It, with Bob Ezrin still collaborating with the band and some increasingly ambitious pieces coming out of it.
+"Dead Babies" and the title track provide a spooky closing medley, but the best Alice Cooper song ever is the garage prog epic "Halo of Flies", which boasts a fascinating linear arrangement that never lets up.
+The presumably-about-Jim-Morrison "Desperado" was one of their few successful ballads, and "You Drive Me Nervous", "Yeah, Yeah, Yeah", and "Under My Wheels" still proved they were in the hard rock camp and better than most at it.

 63. Burn (1974) - Deep Purple

-Switching vocalists for the third time, you'd think the odds unlikely that a band would not only stay relevant, deliver a masterpiece, and get TWO new, outstanding singers for the price of one but that's just what Deep Purple done did in debuting their mark III line-up on Burn.
-Nearly topping Machine Head as the band's most pristine recording, Burn features one pointless instrumental at the very end and seven ridiculously excellent songs before it.
-You could paddle endlessly on about how good the title track and definite David Coverdale vocal in "Mistreated" is, but "Might Just Take Your Life", "Sail Away", "Lay Down, Stay Down", and "What's Goin' On Here" are performed flawlessly with mighty riffs, killer Ritchie Blackmore and Jon Lord solos, and Coverdale and new bassist Glenn Hughes harmonizing and trading some of the best rock vocals you've ever heard.
+Switching vocalists for the third time, you would think the odds unlikely that a band would not only stay relevant, deliver a masterpiece, and get TWO new outstanding singers for the price of one, but that is just what Deep Purple did in debuting their mark III line-up on Burn.
+Nearly topping Machine Head as the band's most pristine recording, Burn features one pointless instrumental at the end, but also seven ridiculously excellent songs before it.
+You could paddle endlessly on about how good the title track and definite David Coverdale vocal in "Mistreated" is, but "Might Just Take Your Life", "Sail Away", "Lay Down, Stay Down", and "What's Goin' On Here" are also performed flawlessly.
+They all have mighty riffs, killer Ritchie Blackmore and Jon Lord solos, plus Coverdale and new bassist Glenn Hughes harmonizing and trading some of the best rock vocals that you have ever heard.

 62. Blue (1971) - Joni Mitchell

 This right here is probably the most essential singer-songwriter album available.
-Mostly written during a vacation in Europe after her and Graham Nash had parted their romantic ways and she then had a super fling with James Taylor, Joni Mitchell had three albums behind her at this point, but nothing close to Blue-resembling.
-This was the kind of honest, exploration of one's own relationships record that has her being an open book emotionally, crafting moments that resonate with any and all of us.
-But if this were an album with just really good poetry readings and crap music, than we wouldn't still be talking about it.
-Mitchell's voice is rather astounding in it's range and her alternate, odd tunings and use of an Appalachian dulcimer on many of these songs, (the three best being the title track, "River", and "A Case of You"), gives the whole of Blue a sound unlike anything else.
+Mostly written during a vacation in Europe after her and Graham Nash had parted their romantic ways and she then had a super fling with James Taylor, Joni Mitchell had three albums behind her at this point, but nothing touches Blue.
+This was the kind of honest-exploration-of-one's-own-relationships record that has her being an open book emotionally, crafting moments that resonate with any and all of us.
+Yet if this were an album with just great poetry readings and crap music, than we would not still be talking about it.
+Mitchell's voice is astounding in its range, and her alternate odd tunings and use of an Appalachian dulcimer on many of the songs, (the three best being the title track, "River", and "A Case of You"), gives the whole of Blue a sound unlike anything else.

 61. Vulgar Display of Power (1992) - Pantera

-After Cowboys from Hell did enough chart damage to prove that Pantera had made the right stylistic change on it, Phil Anselmo dropped the King Diamond vocal act completely and the entire band crafted an album that couldn't be any more crushingly satisfying.
-Vulgar Display of Power is not only the band's best, but it's easily the defining groove metal record.
-Moments of thrash are still to be found as "Fucking Hostile" clearly demonstrates, but the breakdowns are what's most overpowering here and Anselmo's southern, screaming-in-key wail was never better.
-Dimebag is ripping the best riffs of all time since Tony Iommi's heyday here in "Mouth for War", "By Demons Be Driven", "This Love", "A New Level", and "Regular People (Conceit)" and his brother Vinnie was nearly as impressive behind the kit as he was the boards with what could be the best production job in metal history.
+After Cowboys from Hell did enough chart damage to prove that Pantera had made the right stylistic change on it, Phil Anselmo dropped the King Diamond vocal act completely and the entire band crafted an album that could not be any more crushingly satisfying.
+Vulgar Display of Power is not only the band's best, but it is easily the defining groove metal record.
+Moments of thrash are still to be found as "Fucking Hostile" clearly demonstrates, but the breakdowns are what is most overpowering here, plus Anselmo's southern screaming-in-key wail was never better.
+Dimebag is ripping the best riffs of all time since Tony Iommi's heyday in "Mouth for War", "By Demons Be Driven", "This Love", "A New Level", and "Regular People (Conceit)" and his brother Vinnie was nearly as impressive behind the kit as he was on the boards with what belongs in the conversation of best production jobs in metal history.
+Rex Brown tears it up on the bass too, not to leave him out.

-West Coast G-funk was unarguably the most successful form of hip-hop in the early-'90s, (made so by Dr. Dre's The Chronic), but Snoop's debut a year later is it's holy grail.
+West Coast G-funk was unarguably the most successful form of hip-hop in the early 90s, (made so by Dr. Dre's The Chronic), but Snoop's debut a year later is its champion.
 Being the MC that got the most attention on Dre's Chronic, it makes sense that Snoop's own debut would chart as well as it did, entering at number one in fact.
-Still dipping into much George Clinton goodness, Dre does wonders on "Gz and Hustlas", "Doggy Dogg World", and "Tha Shiznit" and Snoop's ridiculously killer flow on "Lodi Dodi", "Gin and Juice", "Murder Was the Case", and "Who Am I?
-(What's My Name?)" would make him the finest MC of all time if his post-Doggystyle output ever came close to matching what's here.
-And "Ain't No Fun" could in fact be the greatest hip-hop song, Nate Dogg as always appearing on, (and making), an album's highlight.
+Still dipping into much George Clinton goodness, Dre does wonders on "Gz and Hustlas", "Doggy Dogg World", and "Tha Shiznit", plus Snoop's ridiculously killer flow on "Lodi Dodi", "Gin and Juice", "Murder Was the Case", and "Who Am I?
+(What's My Name?)" would make him the finest MC of all time if his post-Doggystyle output ever came close to matching what is here.
+"Ain't No Fun" could in fact be the greatest hip-hop song, Nate Dogg as always appearing on, (and making), an album's highlight as he was wont to do.

 59. Queen II (1974) - Queen

-To think that Queen II was as complex a record as it is AND that it was recorded in only a month AND that it was only their second outing is all rather remarkable.
-But it proves how ingenious this band very often was.
-Queen had the foresight to save the older songs "Ogre Battle" and "Father to Son" till they had more flexible studio time booked, but everything else here was written quickly after their debut was wrapped up.
-Brian May and Freddie Mercury split up half the album, (with Roger Taylor throwing "The Loser In the End" on May's White Side), and each act as a medley.
-The instrumental "Procession" and "Someday One Day" show off May's guitar overdubbing and vocals respectfully, but it's Mercury's Black Side that really pulls out all the stops.
-"The March of the Black Queen" is damn near the band's greatest studio achievement; as proggy as they ever got.
+To think that Queen II was as complex a record as it is, AND that it was recorded in only a month, AND that it was only their second outing is all remarkable.
+It proves how ingenious this band very often was, even while still finding their wings and cranking out hits.
+Queen had the foresight to save the older songs "Ogre Battle" and "Father to Son" until they had more flexible studio time booked, but everything else here was written quickly after their debut was wrapped up.
+Brian May and Freddie Mercury split up half pf the album, (with Roger Taylor throwing "The Loser In the End" on May's White Side), and each act as a medley.
+The instrumental "Procession" and "Someday One Day" show off May's guitar overdubbing and vocals respectfully, but it is Mercury's Black Side that really pulls out the stops.
+"The March of the Black Queen" is damn near the band's greatest studio achievement, and is as proggy as they ever got.

 58. Tunnel of Love (1987) - Bruce Springsteen

 His first marriage to actress Julianne Phillips now done and in the can, Bruce Springsteen took a break from the E Street band as well, though he still utilized all of them on several tracks for his eighth full length Tunnel of Love.
-But mostly, this is Springsteen on his own as he handles almost all the instrumentation and gets away with using a drum machine because the '80s.
-As a follow-up to his biggest selling Born In the U.S.A., Tunnel is probably the most personal record the Boss ever cut as it deals directly with his failed marriage, but not in a mopey way.
-Springsteen is owning his faults and growing out of his romanticism here and thankfully for us, every song he's crafted around such lyrics is great.
-"One Step Up", the title track, the hit "Brilliant Disguise", and "Walk Like A Man" all work fantastically in this low-key setting.
+This is mostly Springsteen on his own, as he handles almost all the instrumentation and gets away with using a drum machine because the 80s.
+As a follow-up to his biggest selling Born In the U.S.A., Tunnel is probably the most personal record that the Boss ever cut as it deals directly with his failed marriage, but not in a mopey way.
+Springsteen is owning his faults and growing out of his romanticism here and thankfully for us, every song that he has crafted around such lyrics is great.
+"One Step Up", the title track, the hit "Brilliant Disguise", and "Walk Like A Man" all work fantastically in this pristine yet low-key setting.

 57. Plastic Ono Band (1970) - John Lennon

-John Lennon, by his own admittance, was a mess of a human being.
-Suffering insane jealously, addiction problems, a violent temper, abandonment issues, and emotional stress across the board, when he hit the age of thirty, the Beatles were no more, he and Yoko Ono were a few years deep into being inseparable, and he took the chance to make the most personal musical statement he possibly could with his solo debut Plastic Ono Band.
-Using just Ringo, old friend/artist Klaus Voorman, and Billy Preston on one track, Lennon gave producer Phil Spector specific instructions to keep the record as bare as possible, with zero of his "Wall of Sound" shenanigans.
+By his own admittance, John Lennon was a mess of a human being.
+Suffering insane jealously, addiction problems, a violent temper, abandonment issues, and emotional stress across the board, when he hit the age of thirty, The Beatles were no more, he and Yoko Ono were a few years deep into being inseparable, and he took the chance to make the most personal musical statement that he could with his solo debut Plastic Ono Band.
+Using just Ringo, old friend/artist Klaus Voorman on bass, and Billy Preston's keys on one track, Lennon gave producer Phil Spector specific instructions to keep the record as bare as possible, with zero of his "Wall of Sound" shenanigans.
 Which begs the question why hire Spector in the first place?
-But everything here was Lennon at his most vulnerable and bitter.
+Everything here was Lennon at his most vulnerable and bitter, yet beautifully so.
 "Mother", "Working Class Hero", "God", and "Love" spell everything out in painful detail.

 56. The Downward Spiral (1994) - Nine Inch Nails

-Trent Reznor's masterpiece The Downward Spiral was structured as just that; the downward spiral of a man who's depression was getting the better of him, culminating in the closing moment "Hurt".
+Trent Reznor's masterpiece The Downward Spiral was structured as just that; the downward spiral of a man whose depression was getting the better of him, culminating in the closing moment "Hurt".
 That song and "Closer" have become iconic ever since, covered and used in movies an equally large amount of times.
-But they're hardly the only good to come out of such negativity.
+Yet they are hardly the only good ones to come out of such negativity.
 Spiral is really THEE industrial album as Reznor and Flood's production is what all other such offerings are to be judged by.
-Even going by Nine Inch Nails' keyboard heavy debut Pretty Hate Machine or the also excellent EP Broken, Spiral is the benchmark.
-The album evokes everything from Brian Eno on "A Warm Place" to metal on "March of the Pigs", with both Janes Addiction drummer Stephen Perkins and King Crimson's Adrian Belew helping out.
+Even going by Nine Inch Nails' keyboard heavy debut Pretty Hate Machine or the also excellent EP Broken, this is still the benchmark.
+The album evokes everything from Brian Eno on "A Warm Place" to metal on "March of the Pigs", with both Jane's Addiction drummer Stephen Perkins and King Crimson's Adrian Belew helping out along the way.

 55. Paul's Boutique (1989) - Beastie Boys

 Ignored at first release, the Beastie Boy's sophomore album Paul's Boutique would only continue to grow in reputation.
-It's now rightfully regarded as one of the finest rap albums in history and the Dust Brothers production of 100% samples likewise is hailed across the board.
+It is now rightfully regarded as one of the finest rap albums in history and the Dust Brothers' production of 100% samples likewise is hailed across the board.
 I love the Beasties but have never been a fan of License to Ill.
 "Girls" and "Brass Monkey" will do that to you.
-Eeeuuuggghhh.
-But with Boutique going a very different route, (something that would become the norm for the group), I have to agree that this is as good as it gets.
-As energetic and great as the Beasties are at rhyme-trading, it's ultimately the Dust Brothers' showstopper here.
-Everything gets used from Curtis Mayfield, to the Beatles, to James Brown, to Mountain, to the theme from Psycho, to the Beasties themselves, making these beats the crème de la crème.
+Yet with Boutique going a conceptually different route, (something that would become the norm for the group), I have to agree that this is as good as it gets.
+As energetic and great as the Beasties are at rhyme-trading, this is ultimately the Dust Brothers' showstopper.
+Everything gets used from Curtis Mayfield, to The Beatles, to James Brown, to Mountain, to the theme from Psycho, to the Beasties themselves, making these beats the crème de la crème of hip-hop sampling.

 54. The Band (1969) - The Band

-Switching from Upstate New York to West Hollywood, renting a house with a pool, and setting up recording equipment in the spacious living room, the Band proceeded to make the most perfect Americana record in ever.
-The Band is one of those albums that's as utterly perfect as it is unique.
+Switching from Upstate New York to West Hollywood, renting a house with a pool, and setting up recording equipment in the spacious living room, The Band proceeded to make the most perfect Americana record.
+The Band is one of those albums that is as perfect as it is unique.
 Though everyone was Canadian except Levon Helm, Robbie Robertson crafted pristine tales of America's past set to music that seems to evoke every era and none of them all at once.
-Everyone in the Band was a multi-instrumentalist and three of them were beyond gifted vocalists, each stretching their voices and their playing anywhere it could go.
-"Up on Cripple Creek" is roots rock funk and a well deserving signature song for the Band, but "Rockin' Chair" should be this countries national anthem it's so goddamn amazing.
+Everyone in The Band was a multi-instrumentalist and three of them were beyond gifted vocalists, each stretching their voices and their playing anywhere that it could go.
+"Up on Cripple Creek" is roots rock funk and a well deserving signature song for them, but "Rockin' Chair" should be this country's national anthem it is so goddamn amazing.

 53. The Egg (2001) - Shiner

-In case you were thinking I was merely re-ordering every other greatest albums list for my top 100, I now present you with a joint I've seen on none of them, Shiner's farewell outing The Egg.
+In case you were thinking that I was merely re-ordering every other greatest albums list for my top 100, I now present you with a joint that I have seen on none of them, Shiner's farewell outing The Egg.
 Kansas City's Shiner were introduced to me by an ole co-worker/fellow musician and starting with this one and then going back and picking up their other three full-lengths, The Egg trumps them mightily.
-Drummer Jason Gerken debuted on the previous Starless and his performance here is one for the books.
-Gerken beats the ass out of his small drum kit and transcends Allen Epley's batch of material from good to very amazing.
-Far as math-rock goes, I'm hard pressed to think of an album this addictive.
-This has been one of the most played records in my arsenal since I got it and I really wish every rock band everywhere sounded like these gentlemen do here.
+Drummer Jason Gerken debuted on the previous Starless, and his performance here is one for the books.
+Gerken beats the ass out of his small drum kit and transcends Allen Epley's batch of material from good to stunning.
+As far as math-post-rock goes, I am hard pressed to think of an album this addictive.
+It has been one of the most played records in my arsenal, and I only wish that every rock band everywhere sounded like these gentlemen do here.

 52. Kid A (2000) - Radiohead

 All the hullabaloo made when Radiohead dropped the sequel to OK Computer I still remember vividly.
-You couldn't open a magazine or have a conversation with any musician and NOT talk about this band and their wacky new album, an album which I absolutely loved the first time I heard it on release day.
-Radiohead where clearly going for something special here and were determined not to make an embarrassing "guitar/bass/drums band going electronic" album, so nothing on Kid A was done half-arsed.
-The band's three guitar players put their axes down and picked up synths, drum machines, horns, and basically anything without strings and the result amazingly is even better than OK Computer.
-From the robotic "Everything In It's Right Place" to the pedal organ "Motion Picture Soundtrack", this is an utterly flawless forty-nine minutes of adventurous music.
+You could not open a magazine or have a conversation with any musician and NOT talk about this band and their wacky new album, an album which I absolutely loved from the first time that I heard it on release day.
+Radiohead where clearly going for something special here and were determined not to make an embarrassing "guitar/bass/drums band going electronic" album, so nothing on Kid A was done half-assed.
+The band's three guitar players put their axes down and picked up synths, drum machines, horns, and basically anything without strings, and the result is amazingly even better than OK Computer.
+From the robotic "Everything In It's Right Place" to the pedal organ "Motion Picture Soundtrack", this is a flawless forty-nine minutes of adventurous music.

 51. Enter the Wu-Tang (36 Chambers) (1993) - Wu-Tang Clan

-As much as I adore Paul's Boutique, I now have to fess up that three Jewish white boys did in fact NOT make the greatest hip-hop record of all time.
-There isn't a rap album that I haven't addictively bumped more over the last several years then Enter the Wu-Tang.
-The concept of nine almost entirely unknown MCs coming together from Staten Island New York in the early '90s, sampling a bunch of kung-fu films, and then delivering a record of this quality seems impossible.
-But every verse, beat, and song on here lays waste to pick-your-other-hip-hop album.
-In Method Man, GZA, Ghostface Killah, Chef Raekwon, and Ol' Dirty Bastard, five of the most unique and fantastic MCs were heavily featured.
-And RZA's sharp, primitive, atmospheric beats proved he was probably the best rap producer since anyone.
+As much as I adore Paul's Boutique, I now have to fess up that three Jewish white boys did not in fact make the greatest hip-hop record of all time.
+There is not a rap anything that I have addictively bumped more over the last several years than Enter the Wu-Tang (36 Chambers).
+The concept of nine almost entirely unknown MCs coming together from Staten Island New York in the early 90s, sampling a bunch of kung-fu films, and then delivering a record of this quality seems impossible.
+Yet every verse, beat, and song here lays waste to pick-your-other-hip-hop album.
+In Method Man, GZA, Ghostface Killah, Chef Raekwon, and Ol' Dirty Bastard, five of the most unique and fantastic MCs were heavily featured, and the three others that crop up here and there would bet their better due on future releases.
+Also and of course, RZA's sharp, primitive, atmospheric beats proved that he was one of the most innovative hip-hop producers since anyone.

 No comments: